 College Arts and Sciences

-Academic Awards Bachelor of Arts, Bachelor of Music-Music Education, Bachelor of Fine Arts, Music Minor
+Academic AwardsBachelor of Arts, Bachelor of Music-Music Education, Bachelor of Fine Arts, Music Minor

-Credits Required 125 semester credits

-Coordinator Bill Owen
+Coordinator.....Bill Owen

-Majors Music, Music Ministry, Music Education, Contemporary Music Industry
+MajorsMusic, Music Ministry, Music Education, Contemporary Music Industry

 The Music Majors are designed to prepare students for careers in music, particularly in the field of music ministry and music education.
 A general Bachelor of Arts in Music is also available to students who wish to explore the area of music without committing to a specific vocational objective.